The Weight of Your Words

 For example, Anna says she’s “ashamed” of her body.
-This leads to more thoughts of feeling ashamed.
+This leads to more thoughts of feeling ashamed and her body's response reflects her belief.
 Her shoulders droop; her muscles feel heavy and fatigued.
-Her body’s response intensifies her belief.
-She comforts herself with food.
-This gives her more reason to feel ashamed and shame becomes her reality.
+She comforts herself with food and feels shame for overeating.
+The cycle continues.

 Now let’s see Anna choose her words wisely:

-“I hate my body – I feel so ashamed.”
-“NO! – stop right there!” she says to herself.
+“I hate my body.
+I feel so ashamed... no, stop!” she says to herself.
 She takes a deep breath, and then says, “Even though I’m heavier than I want to be, I appreciate my body for all it does for me.
-I commit to taking very good care of myself.
-I’m learning to love my body.”
-Her body relaxes, her breathing slows, and her shoulders straighten.
-Her improved outlook and lightness in her body inspire her to talk a walk.
+I commit to taking good care of myself and I’m learning to love my body.”
+As Anna speaks more kindly to herself, her body relaxes, her breathing slows, her shoulders straighten.
+Her improved outlook and lightness in her body inspire her to take a walk.
 She becomes unstuck.

-If changing your words seems like a big leap to you, don’t worry.
-Just realize that your words are very powerful and little by little take small steps to eliminate the most damaging ones.
+If changing your words seems like a big leap, don’t worry.
+Just begin by realizing that your words are powerful and little by little take small steps to eliminate the most damaging ones.
 Replace them with words that help you feel better about yourself and that lighten your body.
-Even subtle changes will have a profound effect.
-Make small shifts that feel true, but that also expand how you see yourself.
-For instance, instead of saying, "This is so hard", say "I'm pleased with myself for the steps I'm taking every day."
-This improved diet of words will uplift your spirit and help you feel more in control of your weight loss plan.
+Even subtle changes have a profound effect.
+Make small shifts that feel true and that expand how you see yourself.
+For instance, instead of saying, "This is so hard", say "I'm proud of myself for the steps I'm taking every day."
+This improved diet of words will uplift your spirit and help you feel more in command of your weight loss journey.

 Try this exercise to feel your body’s response to your words:

 Sit in a quiet space with no distractions.
-Close your eyes, take some gentle breaths to relax and then say to yourself a few times “I hate my body”.
+Close your eyes, take some deep breaths to relax and then say to yourself a few times, “I hate my body”.
 Notice the sensations you experience.
-Then, clear out that thought and say to yourself “I love and appreciate my body for all it does for me” several times.
+Then, clear that thought and say to yourself several times, “I love and appreciate my body for all it does for me."

-What shifts happened when you spoke both statements?
-Did you experience even a subtle sense of tension or heaviness with the first statement?
+What shifts happened when you said those statements?
+Did you experience a subtle sense of tension or heaviness with the first statement?
 Did you notice a sense of lightness with the second?

-By practicing this exercise you will learn to listen to your body and to feel the effects of your language.
-If you didn’t notice a shift, that’s ok.
+By practicing this exercise you learn to listen to your body and feel the effects of your language.
+If you didn’t notice a shift, that’s okay.
 Keep practicing as this will help you to refine your ability to recognize the “weight” of your words on your mind and body.

 What words do you use to describe yourself, your body and your weight loss journey?
-Do these words empower you?
-Or do they keep you stuck?
+Do these words empower you or keep you stuck?